 Selling Video LUTs

-LUTs, or ‘Look Up Tables’ are essentially a set of numbers which are recognized by your software or hardware and make changes to the colors of an image.
+LUTs, or ‘Look Up Tables’ are essentially a set of numbers that are recognized by your software or hardware and make changes to the colors of an image.
 In layman’s terms, you can call them filters.

 Color grading to get good-looking images and videos can be a very complex process.
 Adding a LUT to your footage, on the other hand, is an effortless way to create a stunning-looking color grade.
 Therefore your followers might be interested in buying LUTs that help them achieve the same beautiful look that your videos or photos have.